 Keep the pan fairly dry: This is a balance between adding enough oil for the veggies to cook, but not so much that your pastry will become soggy when they are added.
 The amounts l have given you work well to avoid this problem.

-Trim the edges: Trim the sides of pastry by 1/2 cm/1/4 ” with a very sharp knife.
+Trim the edges: A blunt, rounded edge cements the layers together, preventing them from rising.
+I suggest that you trim the sides of pastry by 1/2 cm/1/4 ” with a very sharp knife.
 Do not drag the knife across the pastry as this will stick the layers of the pastry together.
 Lift and lower knife from one edge to the other.

 The feta cheese: Use a paper towel to pat dry your feta before you crumble it.
 Place the veggies on top of the feta rather than directly on the pastry to keep the pastry as dry as possible.